 After multiple public meetings to generate ideas for the potential park, The Parks and Recreation Commission and Mayor and Council approved a master plan that included an open space for downtown events and several potential amenities in a phased approach.

 After a comprehensive design period, and soliciting bidders through a public procurement process, City Council directed staff to proceed with the base project AND one of the additional alternates - a splashpad and play area for children and their families.
-On Tuesday, August 16th, the mayor and council awarded the park construction bid to locally owned Blount Contracting, Inc. The project is scheduled to begin at the end of August and open to the public in early 2017.
-A restroom area and additional ramadas/sidewalks are part of future phases.
+On Tuesday, August 16th, the mayor and council awarded the park construction bid to locally owned Blount Contracting, Inc. Due to an additional contribution by our local sewer district, restrooms have also been added to the first phase of the park.
+Additional ramadas and sidewalks are part of future phases.
+The project is scheduled to begin at the end of August and open to the public in early 2017.

 Check back frequently to see updates on progress of the new park.